kevindimayuga/pwa-text-editor-kd/README.md

 ## Description

 The challenge is an On-the-job ticket/feature request Challenge (begin with starter code that you need to modify).
-The goal is to build the backend for an e-commerce site.
-The application will use a Express.js API and use Sequelize to interact with a MySQL database.
+The goal is to build a text editor that runs in the browser.
+The app will be a single-page application that meets the PWA criteria.
+Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+The application will also function offline.
+I will implement methods for getting and storing data to an IndexedDB database.

 The motivation behind this project is to create an API for a social network using the mentioned packages, tools, and technologies.
 The purpose of this project is to build the backend of a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 The user story and acceptance criteria are as follows: